gamozolabs/chocolate_milk/README.md

 ## Building

-To build this simply run `cargo run`
+To build this simply run `cargo run` this will create a folder called `pxe` that will contain the folder which needs to be exposed via a TFTP server.
+Optionally, the files could be copied from the `pxe` folder to your existing PXE deployment folder.

 # Usage